fc-ideas/idea-potential/README.md

 All standard techniques are compositions of these generators, but different paradigms activate different subsets.

+Minimality here is relative to the chosen modeling of transformations and the scope of paradigms considered.

 Derived families (examples):

 * **Regularization** as $\mathbf{L}$, **auxiliary objectives** as $\mathbf{L}$, **inductive bias injection** as $\mathbf{P}$.